4 Areas Being Watched as Tropics Get Active During 2022 Atlantic Hurricane Season

 2022 Hurricane Season

-A second area in the northwest Caribbean may be a safe area from some development in the week ahead, even with formation chances at 30 percent.
+A second area in the northwest Caribbean may be a safe area from some development in the week ahead, even with formation chances at 30%.
 Environmental conditions could become more conducive for organization later this week, but the system is expected to move away from South Florida.

 While remaining removed from the region, it could enhance rain chances late in the week should it develop.